thenktor/zsh-history-to-fish/README.md

 This is a simple shell script to ease the migration from [ZSH](https://www.zsh.org/) to [Fish shell](https://fishshell.com/).
 It converts the ZSH history to Fish.

-This is a shell rewrite of [rsalmei/zsh-history-to-fish](https://github.com/rsalmei/zsh-history-to-fish), because I did not want to install Python for this small task.
+This is a shell rewrite of [rsalmei/zsh-history-to-fish](https://github.com/rsalmei/zsh-history-to-fish).

 # Dependencies